superfly/docs/flyctl/cmd/fly_synthetics_agent.md

-Delete one or more applications from the Fly platform.
+Runs the Synthetics agent in the foreground.

 ## Usage
 ~~~
-fly apps destroy <app name(s)> [flags]
+fly synthetics agent [flags]
 ~~~

 ## Options

 ~~~
-  -h, --help   help for destroy
+  -h, --help   help for agent
-  -y, --yes    Accept all confirmations
 ~~~

 ## Global Options